N1UGK/HD61700/README.md

 In Visual Studio you can set the Debug Options in the Project Properties to:

--i ..\..\resources\rom1.bin -o output.txt -a 0x8000
+-i ..\..\resources\pb1000_rom.bin -o output.txt -a 0x8000

-This will disassemble the included ROM image and output the result in the Bin folder.
+This will disassemble the included ROM image and output the result in the Bin folder with a base address of 0x8000.

 I can be contacted ar jbertier@arrl.net